southpolenator/SharpDebug/Documentation/InteractiveMode.md

 #### Dump()
 Extension method that allows you to visualize different types on output.
 If variable that needs to be visualized is simple type, it will be just printed to the console using `Console.WriteLine`.
-Drawing objects will be visualized using drawing visualizer.
-See more about [drawings](Drawings.md).
+[Drawing objects](Drawings.md) will be visualized using drawing visualizer.
 If variable implements IConsoleVisualizer, it will be outputted to console using its method.
 For everything else, variable is considered as of complex type and it will be visualized using result visualizer (table tree).
 ```cs